On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Introduction

-In both the scalar field and gravity case, the construction of the Dirac bracket cannot be achieved via a continuous Fourier decomposition.~We therefore first decompose the spatial hypersurface into the disjoint union of countably many cells and then decompose the fields into discrete Fourier modes in each cell.~In the case of gravity, unlike the scalar field case in the first part of the paper where the presence of a background metric allows us to canonically associate dual field modes via $L^2$-pairing, the absence of a fixed background geometry requires us to introduce a further fiducial structure, namely a \emph{fiducial metric} $\fidmetric{a}{b}$ associated with the local coordinate axes along the edges of the cells.~The homogeneity constraints can be thus translated into two sets of mutually commuting second-class constraints for the field modes.~The first kind of constraints demands all modes with non-zero wave-number to vanish, while the second kind sets the zero-modes to be equal across the different boxes.~Importantly, the construction of the Dirac bracket to implement these constraints strongly is possible only for a finite number $d<\infty$ of cells.~As a result, spatial homogeneity can only be imposed on the finite region resulting from grouping together $d$ adjacent cells and constraining the field modes therein.~This is the fiducial cell $V_o$ appearing in \eqref{eq:minisymmred} which thus acquires physical meaning as setting the scale over which homogeneity is imposed.~The symmetry-reduction so constructed indeed allows us to pinpoint the fact that the homogeneous description is the result of a twofold procedure:~First, modes with wavelength smaller than the fiducial cell size $L$ are neglected and the dynamical fields are approximated with their zero modes within the region $V_o$; second, the remaining modes with wavelength larger than the cell size are truncated.~This also reflects into the homogeneous Hamiltonian where the imposition of the constraints give rise to boundary terms encoding the interactions between neighbouring cells and which are also neglected by specifying for instance certain boundary conditions.~As it turns out from the analysis of the momentum profile of the fields, the error made in such a truncation is of order $\mathcal O(1/kL)$ and is then more or less drastic depending on the size of $V_o$.~For gravity, this is measured w.r.t.~the fiducial metric $\fidmetric{a}{b}$ but can be translated into a physical length scale, at least in the homogeneous setting.
+We first apply this procedure to the simple case of a massive scalar field theory in Minkowski spacetime, and then to general relativity coupled with a real, massless scalar field used as a clock, highlighting the key differences that arise from the presence or absence of a background metric.~In both cases, the construction of the Dirac bracket cannot be achieved via a continuous Fourier decomposition.~We therefore first decompose the spatial hypersurface into the disjoint union of countably many cells and then decompose the fields into discrete Fourier modes in each cell.~In the case of gravity, unlike the scalar field case on Minkowski spacetime where the presence of a background metric allows us to canonically associate dual field modes via $L^2$-pairing, the absence of a fixed background geometry requires us to introduce a further fiducial structure, namely a \emph{fiducial metric} $\fidmetric{a}{b}$ associated with the local coordinate axes along the edges of the cells.~The homogeneity constraints can be thus translated into two sets of mutually commuting second-class constraints for the field modes.~The first kind of constraints demands all modes with non-zero wave-number to vanish, while the second kind sets the zero-modes to be equal across the different boxes.~Importantly, the construction of the Dirac bracket to implement these constraints strongly is possible only for a finite number $d<\infty$ of cells.~As a result, spatial homogeneity can \emph{only} be imposed on the finite region resulting from grouping together $d$ adjacent cells and constraining the field modes therein.~This is the fiducial cell $V_o$ appearing in \eqref{eq:minisymmred} which thus acquires physical meaning already at the classical level as setting the scale over which homogeneity is imposed.~The symmetry-reduction so constructed allows then to pinpoint the approximations and truncations leading to the homogeneuous model.~The latter is in fact the result of a twofold procedure:~first, modes with wavelength smaller than the fiducial cell size $L$ are neglected and the dynamical fields are approximated with their zero modes within the region $V_o$; second, the remaining modes with wavelength larger than the cell size are truncated.~This also reflects into the homogeneous Hamiltonian where the imposition of the homogeneity constraints give rise to boundary terms encoding the interactions between neighbouring cells and which are also neglected by specifying for instance certain boundary conditions.~We further show that the error made in such a truncation is of order $\mathcal O(1/kL)$ and is thus more or less drastic depending on the size of $V_o$.~For gravity, this is measured w.r.t.~the fiducial metric $\fidmetric{a}{b}$ but can be translated into a physical length scale, at least in the homogeneous setting.